contagon/handbook/handbook/25-temple-and-family-history-work.md

 Others who are invited include:

-* Assigned members of the Relief Society and elders quorum presidencies.
+* Assigned members of the Relief Society, elders quorum, and Primary presidencies.
 * An assistant in the priests quorum (or the teachers or deacons quorum president if there are no priests in the ward).
 * A presidency member of the oldest Young Women class.
 * Temple and family history consultants.

 All who attend, including the youth, counsel together as equal participants.
-The purpose of these meetings is to:
+These meetings focus on the needs of individuals and how they can be blessed as they participate in temple and family history work.
+They focus especially on youth, new and returning members, and sisters and brothers who have not been endowed.
+The meetings usually cover the following topics:

-* Coordinate efforts to implement the ward temple and family history plan (see [25.2.6](25-temple-and-family-history-work.md#2526-ward-temple-and-family-history-plan)).
+* How to implement the ward temple and family history plan (see [25.2.6](25-temple-and-family-history-work.md#2526-ward-temple-and-family-history-plan)).
-* Plan how to help specific ward members prepare to receive temple ordinances.
+* How to help specific ward members prepare to receive their temple ordinances.
-* Plan how to help specific ward members with their temple and family history work.
+* How to help specific ward members with their temple and family history efforts.

 These meetings may be held in person or remotely.
-Coordination can also happen in other ways, including phone calls, texts, and emails.
+Coordination can also happen in other ways, including phone calls or group texts.

+Strive to follow the principles of action and accountability in [4.4.5](4-leadership-in-the-church-of-jesus-christ.md#445-action-and-accountability).
+A person in the meeting may be assigned to record and remind the group of planned actions.

+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Small branches may choose to do their temple and family history coordination in the branch council.

 ### 25.2.8 Temple Preparation Course